Frequently asked questions

 Many bass notes in combination with the sustain pedal require lots of computations for the CPU.
 Most modern CPUs can handle this fine.

 Do I need any specific soundcard?

 If using a PC, you need a soundcard that supports ASIO drivers (most soundcards do).
 You should be able to use the in-built soundcard on your computer.
 If you have high demands on the audio quality you should use a soundcard which is more adapted to music production.
-For suggestions on what soundcard to use, please visit our http://www.forum-pianoteq.com/.
+For suggestions on what soundcard to use, please visit the Pianoteq user forum

 Can I really use Pianoteq with a laptop?

 This is one of the great advantages of Pianoteq.
 You can use any modern laptop successfully without any need to add external disk drives.
-The low system requirements and the high stability make it optimal also for live performances.
+The low system requirements and rock stable software make it optimal also for live performances.

 What if my computer has hardware issues with Pianoteq?

 Although we will help you out as much as we can, it is your own responsibility

 to check the recommended hardware/software requirements before purchase.
 By

 trying out the trial version